-My name is Dr. Lucy Atkinson and I am an Associate Professor in the School of Advertising & PR in the Moody College of Communication at The University of Texas at Austin.
+My name is Dr. Lucy Atkinson.
+I am an Associate Professor in the School of Advertising & PR in the Moody College of Communication at The University of Texas at Austin.

 I have been PI or co-PI on grants totaling more than $8M from government and industry sources.
 These grants support research exploring stakeholder communication around sustainability and climate change issues.
 Current grants include $7M (as co-PI) from the NSF to explore environmental justice and resilience in underserved communities and $100K (as PI) from the City of Austin to examine multilingual AI-assisted emergency preparedness among underserved communities.